Roche : European Commission approves Roche's Hemlibra for people with severe haemophilia A without factor VIII inhibitors | MarketScreener

 -

-Hemlibra prophylaxis every week demonstrated a statistically significant reduction of 68% (RR=0.32; p
+Hemlibra prophylaxis every week demonstrated a statistically significant reduction of 68% (RR=0.32; p<0.0001) in treated bleeds compared to prior factor VIII prophylaxis based on an intra-patient comparison of people who were previously enrolled in a prospective non-interventional study.

 -